darhal/Snakerabble/README.md

-# Snordle
+# Wordle
-A fun game inspired from Snake and Wordle made using C++, Qt and QML
+A fun Wordle clone made using C++, Qt and QML